hannahilea/hannahilea.github.io/blog/site-structure/src.md

 This structure has made it trivially easy to transfer javascript sketches to this site from sandbox environments like the [p5.js](https://editor.p5js.org/) editor.

-## Site hosting
+## Site hosting and deployment

-I [build and deploy the site via GitHub](https://pages.github.com/).
+I [build, host, and deploy the site through GitHub](https://pages.github.com/).
 Thanks, GitHub!
-You can look at the [GitHub Action](https://github.com/hannahilea/hannahilea.github.io/blob/main/.github/workflows/static.yml) I use to deploy, but I warn you: there is nothing customized or personal about it.
+You can look at the [GitHub Action](https://github.com/hannahilea/hannahilea.github.io/blob/main/.github/workflows/static.yml) I use to deploy, but there is nothing custom or personal about it.

 ## Adding new content

 You might be thinking, well, if the blog and project subdirectories all have similar structures, it would probably be easy to auto-setup new blog posts and/or projects.
 And you would be correct!
+(That was, in fact, one of the reasons I did it this way. :))

 The top-level [`add_stuff.jl`](https://github.com/hannahilea/hannahilea.github.io/blob/main/add_stuff.jl) file is a commandline Julia script that (1) generates a new subdirectory, based on files in the corresponding `__template` subdirectory; (2) adds it to the relevant list in the corresponding project/blog index.html; and (3) (in the case of blogs) adds it to the rss feed.
 (Okay, this last item isn't actually implemented yet, but it will be shortly.)